 Student Visa Status

 The GTU is authorized to provide students with the I-20 document necessary to obtain an F-1 student visa.
 To obtain the I-20 a student must document sufficient financial resources ($20,367US in addition to tuition) to support study at the GTU.
-M.A. students certify resources with the member school of affiliation, with two exceptions.
-Students in Buddhist Studies, Islamic Studies, and Jewish Studies obtain the I-20 from the GTU.
-Doctoral students work with the GTU to obtain the I-20.
+M.A. students and doctoral students work with the GTU to obtain the I-20.
 Once a student receives the I-20, he or she goes to the U.S. Consulate office in his or her home country to apply for the F-1 student visa.

 Modern Language Program Requirements